18F/node-sauce-template/README.md

 ```sh
 curl -s http://localhost:9000
 ```

+**Note**: In your project environment, the server (i.e., the ["start" script in package.json](package.json#L7)) would either start up your web application or start a local [HTTP server](https://github.com/indexzero/http-server) to serve static files from your project directory.

 ### Configure Sauce Labs
 Before you can run the Selenium tests, you'll need to set some environment